-LONG-TERM PLANNING - LOWER MANHATTAN TRANSPORTATION PLANNING: COMMUTER AND AIRPORT ACCESS ALTERNATIVES ANALYSES --- Long-term planning provides funding to plan for public investments including a transportation plan that positions Lower Manhattan as the gateway to the region and the world.
+--LONG-TERM PLANNING - LOWER MANHATTAN TRANSPORTATION PLANNING: COMMUTER AND AIRPORT ACCESS ALTERNATIVES ANALYSES-- Long-term planning provides funding to plan for public investments including a transportation plan that positions Lower Manhattan as the gateway to the region and the world.
 By providing funding for these important long-term projects now, LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.
-The projects that will be funded in long-term planning must meet some or all of the following criteria: Consistent with HUD eligibility criteria: Consistent with the Lower Manhattan Development Corporation's Principles and Preliminary Blueprint for the Future of Lower Manhattan; Consistent with the Lower Manhattan Development Corporation's A Vision for Lower Manhattan: Context and Program for the Innovative Design Study; Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; and Enhancement of Lower Manhattan transportation services, connecting Lower Manhattan to the world. --- LMDC is coordinating a transportation study to identify and evaluate long-range opportunities to provide enhanced rail access to the Lower Manhattan Central Business District from John F. Kennedy International Airport (JFK) Airport in Queens and from the Long Island Railroad (LIRR) Station in Jamaica, Queens.
+The projects that will be funded in long-term planning must meet some or all of the following criteria: Consistent with HUD eligibility criteria; Consistent with the Lower Manhattan Development Corporation's Principles and Preliminary Blueprint for the Future of Lower Manhattan; Consistent with the Lower Manhattan Development Corporation's A Vision for Lower Manhattan: Context and Program for the Innovative Design Study; Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; and Enhancement of Lower Manhattan transportation services, connecting Lower Manhattan to the world.
+LMDC has coordinated a transportation study to identify and evaluate long-range opportunities to provide enhanced rail access to the Lower Manhattan Central Business District from John F. Kennedy International Airport (JFK) Airport in Queens and from the Long Island Railroad (LIRR) Station in Jamaica, Queens.
 The study is jointly conducted by LMDC, the Port Authority of New York and New Jersey, the Metropolitan Transportation Authority and the City of New York.
 Holding a dialogue with a broad range of constituents, LMDC, the MTA, the PA, and the City have identified improvements in access from Lower Manhattan to JFK and Jamaica Station as a key element in the area's economic recovery, and, in the case of JFK access, in Lower Manhattan's ability to compete with other global economic centers such as London, Berlin, and Tokyo that have direct access to their international airports.
-LMDC hired a Director of Transportation Policy to act as a coordinator of this study, as well as to act as an adviser on Lower Manhattan-related transportation policy. --- This study is evaluating a range of options with particular focus on constructability and operational feasibility.
+LMDC hired a Director of Transportation Policy to act as a coordinator of this study, as well as to act as an adviser on Lower Manhattan-related transportation policy.
+This study is evaluating a range of options with particular focus on constructability and operational feasibility.
 The study will document existing baseline conditions and services, examine the cost of each alternative, and explore environmental, organizational, and community impacts.
 Rigorous demand analyses based on ridership forecasts and population growth data will be conducted.
 Alternatives will be identified that will provide a significant improvement compared to existing service in categories such as travel time, frequency, number of transfers, and passenger utilization.
 Ultimately, a single recommended alternative will be chosen for implementation.
-Short-term solutions may also be identified for implementation while the development and construction of the long-term approach progresses.
-The projected end date has been extended through December 31, 2006 to reflect anticipated program and/or financial activity that may occur.
-AMENDMENT TO ACTIVITY -- During the fourth quarter of 2006, LMDC amended Partial Action Plan 4 to reduce the amount allocated for this project to the amount already expended to date.
-In its Final Action Plan, LMDC allocated up to \$31,000,000 to address a range of transportation initiatives that will benefit commuters, businesses, residents and pedestrians in Lower Manhattan.
-Projects expected to be funded include those that improve mobility and improve connectivity between Lower Manhattan, the rest of New York City and the region.
+Short-term solutions may also be identified for implementation while the development and construction of the long-term approach progresses. --ALLOCATIONS IN PARTIAL ACTION PLAN- Partial Action Plan 4 allocated \$13,894,848 to cost of the transportation studies that led to the current environmental review of the Rail Link.